polar-app/polar-app/docs/ROADMAP.md

   and allows you to scroll through them and clicking on them should bring that item into the scroll.

 - Ability to change color of highlights.

 - Right click context menu to create text highlight if a selection is active.

 - Right click context menu on text in the document and 'set title' on the result.

-- Simple 'About' webapp that includes the version of the project.
-Where to find more resources, donation links, etc.

 - build out some sort of loading icon icon.
 At least for the htmlviewer which really needs it.